 - Obtain Maker Entry Passes and tickets in advance through Eventbrite by following the instructions here.

 CHECK IN PROCESS

-- During setup hours (see below): Show your Maker Entry Pass or ticket at Gate 8 for scanning.
-If you arrive during Show Hours, please present your Maker Entry Pass or ticket at the main gates.
+- During setup hours (see below): Show your Maker Entry Pass at Gate 8 for scanning.
+If you arrive during Show Hours, please present your Maker Entry Pass at the Maker gates.

 - Go directly to your Check In Station where you will meet your Area Manager.